Blockchain 20 Dec, 2024

 A new project comes with a lot of challenges and risks, especially if a new technology is launched.
 The response of customers is unexpected and chances are that users may entirely reject your product or disapprove of a major chunk.
 Also, market trends rapidly change in today’s dynamic and ever-evolving times.
 Whilst the company is working on the product, competitors may go ahead and launch the product.

 In such competitive times, a company must stay in touch with its customers and keep them engaged, meanwhile developing a breakthrough product.
-Having something to show, if not a finished product, is integral to engage customers and potential investors.
+Having something to show, if not a finished product, is integral to engaging customers and potential investors.

 A Minimum Viable Product (MVP) is the answer to such challenges.
 This article explores the features and potential of an MVP in helping companies enjoy the competitive edge.
 It also discovers the scope of React Native for developing a Minimum Viable Product.